ur-cs-courses/course-project-catch-up/docs/Standup3.md

 - Improve skills in using github and going through the proper routes to get work done.

 ## Things that did not go well
+mainly it was challneging to decide what to do with the classes we had especially that we thought of adding new functionality and had to review all our previous functions and classes to accommodate the changes.
+Even though it took a little bit of extra time, eventally that was resolved.

 ## Future plans
 - Work on the simulation.